 Strings can also be pulled from the code/templates.
 The current language is determined by the program, and a localized string is served.

 Another approach to PHP internationalization is to store the static strings in a database.
 The most simple implementation is to add as many versions of every string or text column as there are supported languages.
 The specific translations can be retrieved with a single query, so there is no loss of performance.
 When support for an extra locale needs to be added, the code that pulls the translated string does not have to change much if the naming of the columns is consistent, but every single table containing the translatable content does (new columns need to be added).

-Instead of adding extra columns per locale, extra tables can be added.
+Instead of adding extra columns, extra tables can be added.
 In this case much of the code can be reused, no existing table is altered and new table versions are added for all tables that contain translatable content, in order to translate it to a new locale.
 When accessing the translated content via SQL, joining the table and its localized version is required.